 Can dogs distinguish different food?

-Yes, they can but it’s much less distinct as for us.
+Yes, they can but it’s much less distinct than it is for us.

 As I’ve mentioned before, dogs have far less taste buts than we do.
 They can distinguish between the 4 main taste classifications, just as we do.
 This means they can distinguish between sweet, salty, sour and bitter.
 Plus, they have a special taste bud for water.